MSE News

 Coronavirus Life-in-Lockdown Help

-The majority of the UK is back in some form of lockdown, and while the primary concern is health, many are also worried about cancelled events, postponed weddings, shopping and more.
+Many lockdown restrictions have been lifted or eased across the UK, though some restrictions still remain in places.
+While the primary concern is health, many have been worried about cancelled events, postponed weddings, shopping and more.
 This guide looks at your rights if you’ve been affected, including key refund rights.

-- Coronavirus employees' help for the latest on the extended furlough scheme.
+Coronavirus employees' help for the latest on furlough.

-- Coronavirus self-employed & small limited co help for the latest on support schemes.
+Coronavirus self-employed help for the latest on support schemes.

-- Coronavirus universal credit & benefits for the latest on universal credit and other help.
+Coronavirus universal credit & benefits for what help's available.

-- Coronavirus finance & bills help for the latest on mortgages, rent, debts and household bills.
+Coronavirus finance & bills help for info on mortgage and other bill help.

 In this guide